After a week in Bangkok, we decided to head down to Pattaya and browsed what was the quickest way from Bangkok to

 Bangkok to Pattaya Taxi and Grab

 A friend living in Bangkok advised us to order an Uber to Pattaya.
 So we did!
 (You can see a video of our journey above).
 This is the route we recommend when people ask how to travel from Bangkok to Pattaya; especially if you’re short on time or have lots of luggage.

 The über (now Grab) cost us 1,625 baht and took 1 hour and 40 minutes.
 The car was comfortable and spacious with a very good air-con system.
 We personally much preferred this option because it was just an extra bit of comfortable and it didn’t cost much more than a taxi.

 We caught a taxi on the way back and would have preferred the Uber.
 On our first trip to Bangkok a few years ago, we took a mini-van which was great for us in our early 20’s on a very tight budget.

 Renting a car in Thailand

 From Suvarnabhumi Airport, it is relatively easy to drive from the airport to Pattaya, avoiding the Bangkok traffic.
-You can rent from major companies such as National, Avis, Hertz and Budget, who all have offices at the airport.
-We recommend booking your rental car via the internet to get the best price and then you car is ready for you on arrival at the airport.
+You can rent from major companies such as National, Avis, Hertz, and Budget, which all have offices at the airport.
+We recommend booking your rental car via the internet to get the best price and then your car is ready for you on arrival at the airport.

 Bangkok Airport to Pattaya